niclee500/rcos-status-updates/fall_2018/week_4.md

 This week I focused my coming up with new ideas to branch off of the Frequency Detection Project.
 I am thinking of creating a hardware component which converts the analog input to a seven segment display.
+This would ultimately be done with the use of a microcontroller, which would receive a voltage to the EVB, and have 8 output lines from the EVB to power the seven segment display.
+This would make reading the output of the frequency board much easier for the user as opposed to determining the frequency strength from an LED.